 The proposal can be set out in any order and need not follow the order of the guidance.
-However, authorities are asked to ensure that all topics in the guidance are covered somewhere.
+However, authorities must ensure that all topics in the guidance are covered somewhere.

 We have not settled all of the details referred to in the guidance - can we still submit a proposal?